kmcd14/pands-problem-sheet/README.md

         Yes, today is a weekday :(
         '''

+## squareroot.py
+This program takes a positive floating-point number as input and outputs an approximation of its square root without using one of pythons built in math functions.
+I approached this problem by using the Newton Method.
+The algorithm for the Newton method is:
+ 1) Take a resonable guess at the appoximate root of the number
+ 2) Add this approximate root to the orignal number and divide by two (x_i := (x_i + n / x_i) / 2)
+ 3) Repeat step 2 until a percise value is reached.
+(Regmi, 2020) The output is a float with one point after the decimal to match the output in the task description.
+        '''
+        $python squareroot.py
+        Please enter a posistive number: 14.5
+        Using Newtons Method we estimate the squareroot of 14.5 to be 3.8
+        '''

 ## References
 Hartnett, Kevin.
 (2019).
 Mathematician Proves Huge Result on ‘Dangerous’ Problem.
 Available: https://www.quantamagazine.org/mathematician-terence-tao-and-the-collatz-conjecture-20191211/.
 Last accessed 15th March 2021.
 HSE.
 (2021).
 BMI Chart (Kgs/m2 ) for use with the Weight Management Treatment Algorithm.